Our primary concern is the health and safety of our employees and the people in the communities where we live and work.

-Greenville, South Carolina — More than 100 employee volunteers from the Greenville, South Carolina office are continuing to deliver meals for Meals on Wheels on multiple routes throughout Greenville.
-Volunteers have implemented a no-contact pickup and delivery protocol that allows them to safely provide meals to those most in need in our community.
+Greenville, South Carolina — More than 100 employee volunteers from the Greenville, South Carolina office continued to deliver meals for Meals on Wheels on multiple routes throughout Greenville.
+Volunteers implemented a no-contact pickup and delivery protocol that allows them to safely provide meals to those most in need in the community.
 Fluor is also supporting United Way of Greenville County through its COVID-19 Community Relief Fund.

 Fluor Government Group — Thirteen of Fluor’s Government project sites across the U.S. each donated $10,000 to a local food bank in the area, totaling a $130,000 impact to the communities where our employees live and work.